 OVERVIEW OF THE HOME EXCHANGE NETWORKS

-As of August 2019, I count a total of 63 home exchange networks (down from 71 last year).
-Most of the networks that disappeared in the past year were very small, though a few with more than 1000 members were purchased by or integrated into others.
-9 are location specific, 25 are focused on some special interest group, and the remaining 29 are generalist.
-Within the 29 general networks, 10 have listings predominantly in one location even though they are not geographically limited by design.
+As of March 2021, I count a total of 56 home exchange networks (down from 63 in 2019 and 71 in 2018).
+Seven of these are location specific, 21 are focused on some special interest group, and the remaining 28 are generalist.
+Within the 28 general networks, 11 have listings predominantly in one location even though they are not geographically limited by design.

 Most home exchange networks charge a membership fee, and it takes some work to build a decent profile and go through listings, so ideally you want to only join one or two.
 This means it’s important to pick the network or networks that will best meet your house swapping needs.

 HOW TO PICK THE BEST NETWORK FOR YOU

 I created a spreadsheet of all home exchange networks for easy comparison.
 Every year I do a lot of research to keep this updated, including conducting multiple searches on each one to see how many houses turn up, and exploring the features of each network.

 You can find this spreadsheet with all the home exchange networks and relevant data on each one here.
 For some people this might be enough information to select a network to join.
 For the rest of you, keep reading.